polywrap/wrap-integrations/http/wrapper/README.md

 # Demo wrapper using http plugin
-A simple wrapper that uses web3's http plugin to contact external websites.
+A simple wrapper that uses Polywrap's http plugin to contact external websites.

 # How To Run